ManbirJudge/coronavirus-map/README.md

-# 🍃 Cornovirus Map
+# 🍃 Coronavirus Map
-Check the coronoavirus status of any contry easily and efficiently.
+Check the coronavirus status of any country easily and efficiently.

 ## Motivation
 I wanted to learn Gatsby but did not know where to start.
-I stumbled upon Leaflet and it seemed the perfect way to get into Gatsby developement.
+I stumbled upon Leaflet and it seemed the perfect way to get into Gatsby development.
 BUTTTT 🍑 ...
-I actually cloned this project from this [Github repositry](https://github.com/amidabrian51/my-coronovirus-map.git) so this is not really my project.
+I actually cloned this project from this [Github repository](https://github.com/amidabrian51/my-coronovirus-map.git) so this is not really my project.

 ## TODO
 - Fix dependency issues.